CreepySasquatch/HDRMods/pages/Guides/Cyberpunk/Cyberpunk.md

 <details><summary>Click for RenoDX server info and screenshots of the Cyberpunk 2077 addon location.</summary>
 <ol>
 <ul>
     <li>The GitHub and Nexus Mods versions of Cyberpunk's RenoDX are outdated as mentioned in the bubble at the top of this guide.
-The version pinned in the comments has the new fancy PsychoV-11 tone mapper, which makes colors look a lot more accurate and neon lights should look a lot better.</li>
+The version pinned in the comments has the new fancy PsychoV tone mapper, which makes colors look a lot more accurate and neon lights should look a lot better.</li>

+    <li>The version of the PsychoV tone mapper will vary depending on which post you download it from.
+The most recent pinned post from April 6th, 2026 contains the PsychoV-17 version which has more accurate colors compared to the PsychoV-11 version available in the Martch 19th, 2026 post.</li>

     <li>RenoDX server invite: <a href="https://discord.gg/jz6ujVpgFB">https://discord.gg/jz6ujVpgFB</a></li>